intel-iot-devkit/smart-video-workshop/README.md

 # Optimized Inference at the Edge with Intel® Tools and Technologies
 This workshop will walk you through a computer vision workflow using the latest Intel® technologies and comprehensive toolkits including support for deep learning algorithms that help accelerate smart video applications.
 You will learn how to optimize and improve performance with and without external accelerators and utilize tools to help you identify the best hardware configuration for your needs.
 This workshop will also outline the various frameworks and topologies supported by Intel® accelerator tools.

+> :warning: This workshop content has been validated with Intel® Distribution of OpenVINO™ toolkit version R3 2019 (openvino_toolkit_2019.3.334).

 ## How to Get Started

 > :warning: For the in-class training, the hardware and software setup part has already been done on the workshop hardware.
 In-class training participants should directly move to Workshop Agenda section.